gramaziokohler/roslibpy/docs/examples.rst

 These examples assume ROS is running on the same computer where you run the examples.
-If that is not the case, change the ``host`` argument from ``'localhost'`` to the *IP Address* of your ROS master.
+If that is not the case, change the ``host`` argument from ``'localhost'`` to the *IP Address* of your roscore node.

 First connection
 ----------------